sankin/starter/README.md

 Starter
 =======

-Starter Maven Project with Spring and Apache CXF.
+Starter Maven Project with [Spring Framework](http://projects.spring.io/spring-framework/) and [Apache CXF](http://cxf.apache.org/).
 The configuration is entirely in Java (no XML).

 ## Run